 What do we do with the money?

-At Crockerton School we are committed to ensuring that all our children make the best possible progress.
+At Crockerton School we are committed to ensuring that all our children make the best possible progress and attainment.
 We track the achievement of every child on a regular basis and do all we can to make sure that each child achieves their potential.
 We also have a duty to ensure that no group of children are disadvantaged due to their gender, ethnic origin or family income or background.

 This funding is used for the provision and implementation of individual and small group support in literacy, maths and social skills.
-Our Teaching Assistants deliver various intervention programmes to ensure that all children identified as needing extra support are given the maximum opportunity to reach their potential.
+Our Teachers and Teaching Assistants deliver various intervention programmes to ensure that all children identified as needing extra support are given the maximum opportunity to reach their potential.